Why Athletes Should Get Custom Mouth Guards

 People who participate in high-contact or intense sports are more likely to experience tooth loss, cracks, or chips.
 According to NCBI, wearing an athletic mouth guard can decrease mouth injury risk by up to 80 percent.
 That’s because a custom-fit mouthguard covers all your teeth and offers a perfect fit that cushions your jaw.
 The injuries related to teeth are mainly categorized into three types.

-- In this case, the tooth, along with the root, knocked out
+In this case, the tooth, along with the root, was knocked out

 In any case, you must visit the dentist as soon as possible.
 You can also visit Bellevue azalea dentistry, where you’ll be welcomed by our expert dentist, Dr. Uparika Sharma, to perform dental work.